 Now that you have the figures you need, you can craft your sales calculator.
 Using the formula below as a base can help you determine what you need to do to improve sales performance and customer growth.

 Sales Target x (100/consultation to sale rate) x (100/conversation to consultation rate) x (100/call to conversation rate) = Amount of calls required to achieve sales target.

-Once you have arrived at a round figure, you can divide it by month, week and day – giving your sales team milestones which relate to driving sales performance.
+Once you have arrived at a round figure, you can divide it by month, week, and day – giving your sales team milestones that relate to driving sales performance.
 Then simply divide this by the number of salespeople on your team and you have clear, driven targets to hand down to your sales team.
 You can also add in or take away a process to reflect your company’s individual sales techniques.

-Knowing how to improve sales, and ultimately how to increase numbers of customers, can be solved with a simple bit of maths.
-The leg work still needs to be executed by your sales team including clear, attainable figures can help to motivate them to achieve your defined goals.
+Knowing how to improve sales, and ultimately how to increase the number of customers, can be solved with a simple bit of maths.
+The leg work still needs to be executed by your sales team including clear, attainable figures that can help to motivate them to achieve your defined goals.
 Through doing so, you can also improve sales performance as a whole, as well as your bottom line.

 Want to know how to improve your sales performance> See an example of our sales performance calculator put to the test below in our CEO’s guide, before making your own calculator based on your historic data to help influence your customer growth.

 Find out more about our Software as a Service to see how else you can better manage your existing customers.